 ‘Till Next Time

-Eric taught ESL for three years in South Korea and now is setting out on a new journey after finishing his teaching certification in the US.
-He hopes to continue teaching and traveling and you can follow his journeys here.
+I taught ESL for three years in South Korea and now I am looking to set out on a new journey after just finishing my teaching certification in the US.
+I hope to continue teaching and traveling and you can follow his journeys here.